ReDeiPirati/intro-to-pytorch/README.md

 PyTorch Variables have the same API as PyTorch Tensors: (almost) any operation that you can perform on a Tensor also works on Variables; the difference is that using Variables defines a computational graph, allowing you to automatically compute gradients.

-Here we use PyTorch Variables and autograd: first on simple operations, second on forward and backward step of a linear model for a Regression Task with manual Gradient Descent update, and finally, we perform a small training using 1 hidden layer Neural Network with optimizer to show how to automatically update the weight during training.
+Here we use PyTorch Variables and autograd: first on simple operations, second on forward and backward step for a linear model for a Regression Task with manual Gradient Descent update, and finally, we perform a some training steps using one hidden layer Neural Network with optimizer to show how to automatically update the weights during training.

 ```python